kemenril/iR-APRSISD/README.md

 ### Set up of Garmin Mapshare

  In order to use this software, you must have a KML feed that gets location information from your device.
 Garmin can be told to publish it for you if you have an inReach.
 Roughly, the KML feed is available on the "social" tab of your Garmin account.
 You'll probably need to enable Mapshare.
-You can set a password or not.  if you do set one, you well need to provide this password in the configuration file or on the command line to access your feed.
+You can set a password or not.  if you do set one, you will need to provide this password in the configuration file or on the command line to access your feed.
 Once it's turned on, you can click the "feed" link to see the feed URL and a few other things.

  ### Set up of the forwarding daemon